What is one goal you wish you could accomplish? Chances are, you have no problem naming it, so what holds you back from achieving it?

 Let this be the end of all that.

-Here are a few suggestions — and a dose of tough love — to help you reach your goals.
+Here are a few suggestions — and a dose of tough love — from TED speakers to help you reach your goals.

 1. Define your fears instead of your goals.

 Think about what you’re putting off for the “right moment.”
 What holds you back?
 What are you afraid of?
 Write down the worst things that might happen if you fail, suggests investor and author Tim Ferriss.
 Then think about what you’ll do if they happen and how you could prevent them.